Ghost stations of the Paris Metro

-Ghost stations of the Paris Métro are stations that have been closed to the public (or never opened) and are not used in commercial service.
-For historical, geographical or economical reasons, many stations on the Paris Métro have been closed or never opened, made inaccessible and lie unused, conferring a sense of mystery over Parisians and sparking interest of the Urban explorers.
+Ghost stations of the Paris Metro are stations that have been closed to the public (or never opened) and are not used in commercial service.
+For historical, geographical or economical reasons, many stations on the Paris Metro have been closed or never opened, made inaccessible and lie unused, conferring a sense of mystery over Parisians and sparking interest of the Urban explorers.

 The majority of these ghost stations were closed when France entered World War II in September 1939, with some closed ever since.
 Others have been reused or disappeared completely as the network evolved.
 Five stations were constructed but never actually used, and today still lie inaccessible to the public.
-Three others were designed but were never serviced by a Métro line.
+Three others were designed but were never serviced by a Metro line.

 Never-opened stations

 Haxo station has no pedestrian access.

-Two stations on the Paris Métro were constructed but never used, and have no pedestrian acces apart from another train : Porte Molitor and Haxo.
-Only during rare special service these stations can be visited.
+Two stations on the Paris Metro were constructed but never used and have no pedestrian access apart from another train: Porte Molitor and Haxo.
+Only during rare special service can these stations be visited.

 Porte Molitor was constructed in 1923 on a shuttle linking lines 9 and 10 and was originally intended to service the Parc des Princes and Roland Garros stadiums on match nights.
-Logistics of this service became too complex, however, and the project was abandoned before the pedestrian accesses to the station were constructed.
+Logistics of this service became too complex, however; and, the project was abandoned before the pedestrian accesses to the station were constructed.
 The tracks today serve as train garages.